 Chronic pain and discomfort in the musculoskeletal system is more often a sign of a dysfunction than of an injury Over time such dysfunction, or "using your body incorrectly", getting stuck in unnatural movement patterns, may of course lead to injury and subsequent pain, but a good rule of thumb is to always first correct the how of the body's functioning, before you consider any other options.

-I would of course be remiss to not mention that most people would achieve even greater results performing these exercises under the guidance of, and with the individualization provided by, a Doctor of Physical therapy.
-Whenever such personalized attention to your individual concerns isn't available, the two exercises and the lifestyle changes detailed in this post are safe, and broadly applicable, as they simply represent going back to our "factory settings", or using our bodies the way nature intended.
+I would of course be remiss to not mention that most people would achieve even greater results performing these exercises under the guidance of, and with the individualization provided by, a Doctor of Physical Therapy.
+That said, the two exercises and the lifestyle changes detailed in this post are gentle and broadly applicable, as they simply represent going back to our "factory settings", or using our bodies the way nature intended.

 As always, feel free to comment below with any questions you may have!